keboola/gooddata-writer-v3/README.md

         - **identifier** - custom GoodData identifier of the column  (makes sense only for types `CONNECTION_POINT`, `ATTRIBUTE` and `FACT`)
         - **identifierLabel** - custom GoodData identifier of attribute's default label (makes sense only for type `ATTRIBUTE`)
         - **identifierSortLabel** - custom GoodData identifier of attribute's sort label (makes sense only for type `ATTRIBUTE`)

 ## Read model

 Configuration can be read from project model using `read-model` sync action with configuration parameters:
+- **configurationId** id of gooddata writer v3 config id which will be update by read model
 - **user** contains GoodData credentials
     - **login**
     - **#password**